Live in Boston? Here Are 8 Wicked-Awesome Ways to Make Money This Month

 If you’re a good host with a desirable space, you could add hundreds — even thousands — of dollars to your savings account with Airbnb.

 And there's no reason you can't be creative.
-We even found a guy who earns $1,380 a month renting out a backyard tent on Airbnb.
+We even found a guy who earns $1,380 a month listing a backyard tent on Airbnb.

 Taking a few simple steps can make the difference between a great experience and a less-than-satisfactory one.